-During the years ended December 31, 2022 and 2021, the Company recognized revenue of approximately \$3.3 million and \$41.0 million, respectively, under the Takeda Collaboration Agreement in the Company's consolidated statements of operations and comprehensive loss.
-Through December 31, 2022, the Company had recognized revenue of \$81.2 million under the Takeda Collaboration Agreement as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss.
+During the years ended December 31, 2023 and 2022, the Company recognized revenue of approximately \$47.0 million and \$3.3 million, respectively, under the Takeda Collaboration Agreement in the Company's consolidated statements of operations and comprehensive loss.
+Through December 31, 2023, the Company had recognized revenue of \$128.2 million under the Takeda Collaboration Agreement as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss.

-The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue as of December 31, 2022 and 2021, was \$111.3 million and \$114.6 million, respectively.
-The deferred revenue included in current liabilities as of December 31, 2022 and 2021, was approximately \$31.6 million and \$37.1 million, respectively.
-The deferred revenue included in long-term liabilities as of December 31, 2022 and 2021, was \$79.8 million and approximately \$77.5 million, respectively.
-The increase in the longterm portion of deferred revenue was due to an increase in the period over which certain Category 1 Program performance obligations are expected to be satisfied, which led to a corresponding decrease to the current portion of deferred revenue as of December 31, 2022.
-Additionally, the current portion of deferred revenue decreased from December 31, 2021 to December 31, 2022 due to revenue recognized during the year ended December 31, 2022.
-The Company expects to recognize revenue for the portion of the deferred revenue that relates to the research and development services for each Category 1 Program as costs are incurred over the remaining research term.
-The Company expects to recognize revenue for the portion of the deferred revenue that relates to the material right for each Category 1 Program option upon Takeda's exercise of such option, or immediately as each option expires unexercised.
+The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue as of December 31, 2023 and 2022, was \$71.3 million and \$111.3 million, respectively.
+The deferred revenue included in current liabilities as of December 31, 2023 and 2022, was \$71.3 million and \$31.6 million, respectively.
+There was no deferred revenue included in long-term liabilities as of December 31, 2022 was \$79.8 million.
+The decrease in the long-term portion of deferred revenue as of December 31, 2023, was related to the expectation of the timing of the HD data that the Company expects to report in the second quarter of 2024, which will form the basis for decision making for the advancement of this program.
+As a result, the deferred revenue related to this program was moved to short term as of December 31, 2023.
+Additionally, the current portion of deferred revenue decreased from December 31, 2022 to December 31, 2023 due to revenue recognized during the year ended December 31, 2023.
+The Company expects to recognize revenue for the portion of the deferred revenue that relates to the research and development services for each remaining Category 1 Program as costs are incurred, over the remaining Category 1 Program option upon Takeda's exercise or termination of such option, or immediately as each option expires unexercised.